openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/modules.rst

 Import declarations are used to import entities exported from other modules, and to provide their bindings in the current module.
-An import declaration consists of two parts:
+An import declaration consists of the following two parts:

 * Import path that determines the module to import from;
 * Import bindings that define the set of usable entities in the imported module, and the form of use (i.e., qualified or unqualified use).

-Import bindings may have several forms.
+Import bindings can have several forms.

-Assuming that a module has the path '``./utils``', and export entities 'X' and 'Y', an import binding of the form '``* as A``' binds the name '``A``', and then all entities exported from the module defined by the import path can be accessed by using the qualified name ``A.name``:
+If a module has the path '``./utils``', export entities 'X' and 'Y', and an import binding of the form '``* as A``' binds the name '``A``', then the qualified name ``A.name`` can be used to access all entities exported from the module defined by the import path:

 .. code-block:: typescript